9th New York Infantry Regiment: Commanders

 31 years old.
 Enrolled on May 3, 1861, at New York City, New York, for two years' service; mustered into service as captain of Company G of the 9th New York Volunteer Infantry Regiment on May 4, 1861; absent, sick, from December 18, 1861, to January 14, 1862; promoted to major on February 14, 1862; wounded in action on April 19, 1862, at Camden, North Carolina; on a leave of absence in June 1862; commanding the regiment from June 26, 1862; temporarily assigned to command of the 89th New York Volunteer Infantry Regiment in September 1862; detailed as the post provost marshal of Suffolk, Virginia, from February 10, 1863; mustered out of service with the regiment on May 20, 1863, at New York City, New York.
 (Commissioned as a captain on July 4, 1861, with rank from May 13th, 1861, original; as major on February 24, 1862, with rank from February 14, 1862, vice Major E.A.
 Kimball was promoted) Appointed as colonel of the 9th New York Veteran Volunteer Infantry Regiment on May 29, 1863, for three years' service; seriously wounded in the thigh by a piece of lead pipe on July 17 (15th), 1863, at First Avenue and Nineteenth Streets in New York City, New York, during the Draft Riots, he was rescued by two young ladies who took him and two others to their home, he later escaped with their help to the home of a nearby surgeon by wearing civilian clothes; mustered out of service on October 14, 1863, at New York City, New York.
 Enrolled and was mustered into service as lieutenant colonel of the 17th New York Veteran Volunteer Infantry Regiment on October 17, 1863, at Albany, New York, for three years' service; granted a ten-day leave of absence on account of physical disability on May 9, 1864; honorably discharged on May 10, 1864, to accept an appointment.
 (Commissioned as lieutenant colonel on December 29, 1863, with rank from October 14th, 1863, original) Appointed as captain of the 4th Company of the 2nd Battalion, Veteran Reserve Corps, to date from May 3, 1864; brevetted to the rank of brigadier general of United States Volunteers on November 2, 1865, for "gallant and meritorious services during the War of the Rebellion;" resigned his commission on April 12, 1866.

+Flags

+In May of 1860 an order by former Colonel Van Buren to produce a set of colors for the regiment, costing around $500.
+These flags were finished by August of 1861 and were given to them by the members of the city's Council.
+The regiment carried 3 flags, One was the Stars and Stripes the other was a state flag.
+It had a blue field with the coat of arms the state in the middle and a scroll above it with the name of the regiment.
+The third flag had a red field with the National and state coat of arms in the middle with other emblems encircled by a wreath.